python-trio/trio/docs/source/design.rst

 If you squint you can see the influence of erlang's "task linking" idea here, but it's quite different in detail, exactly because Python has exceptions and Erlang doesn't.
-To support exceptions we need our "links" to be asymmetric and mandatory.
+Erlang's links are symmetric and optional; to support exceptions we need ours to be asymmetric and mandatory.

 This design also turns out to enforce a remarkable, unexpected invariant.